maaslalani/UnicornFarmer/README.md

 - Any CSS/HTML work will be looked at, but will not weigh heavily in your final evaluation.
 That said, it should still be in good form.

+- It is preferred that you do not use a framework, but if you really think it would benefit your use case, please bring the proposal up to your instructor.
+Be aware that you don't have a lot of time for this project, so it might not be a good idea to learn one if you haven't used it before.
+If you have used it before, make sure that you still meet the above requirements.

 ### Game option

 - The game must be live and fully playable by the due date.